mem-teori/memi-agi-decision-core/README.md

 ---

-## License
+## What this is

-This repository is made publicly available for **research, evaluation, and reference purposes only**.

-Use in production systems, commercial environments, or operational decision-making contexts requires a **separate license agreement**.

-The M.E.M.I. decision architecture and its extensions remain the intellectual property of Maria Edlenborg Mortensen.
-For licensing inquiries, contact: m.e.m.terori@gmail.com

----

 M.E.M.I.
-(Maria Edlenborg Mortensen Intelligence) is a governance-native AI decision architecture designed for high-risk environments.
+(Maria Edlenborg Mortensen Intelligence) is a governance-native decision architecture designed for high-risk environments.

 It separates two things most AI systems conflate: